-go to link The membership magazine for the Kennel Club is called the Kennel Gazette and the pre Crufts edition has a feature on Mary.
+go here The membership magazine for the Kennel Club is called the Kennel Gazette and the pre Crufts edition has a feature on Mary.
 It’s a potted history with photographs over 3 pages and a brilliant read, so I will put it on the website shortly.

 Mary has also started putting in some extra training for the Obedience Championships.
 Lyric is drawn 15th in the Bitch Championship on Saturday and Levi is drawn 2nd in the Dog Championships on Sunday Levi has been such a good dog and it’s really a sad year because Mary is retiring him at Crufts.
 So not only sad but it’s also a celebration of what a marvellous career he’s had in Obedience and Heelwork to Music.
 On the home front, he’s just been a lovely dog to live with – a real gentleman and he still sleeps every night on a rug next to our bed.
 Let’s hope he has a long retirement.

 At the moment, Mary’s sister Pauline is getting a little nervous at the thought of Crufts!
 She has been chosen to be a member of the Midlands team in the Inter-Regional Obedience Competition at Crufts.
 Pauline has lived in our annexe now for just over a year and when she moved in, she really wanted her own dog and the result of that was a lovely Blue Merle called Lynx from a little bred by Anna Herzog and sired by our Levi.
 She’s absolutely thrilled to have gone from Novice to having won one ‘A’ in the one season.